 Mostly insects including tarantulas, scorpions, beetles and other ant species all in large amounts.
-The occasional mammal including frogs, snakes, lizards.
+The occasional mammal including frogs, snakes and lizards.

 Established colonies may be found with between 150 thousand to 2 million individuals.

 Army ants are aggressive, and have a very strong bite.
-They have a serious impact on the native insects that cross thier paths.
+They have a serious impact on the native insects that cross their paths.